niradler/s3-syncer/migrate/README.md

 - TARGET_BUCKET
 - ENDPOINT

-you can adujst sync filter by editing include/exclude in migrate/sync/py
+you can adjust sync filter by editing include/exclude in migrate/sync/py

+the sync process will handle diff changes and will not copy object that already exist in the target bucket.